 The crew of the rescue vessel "Igor Belousov" (Project 21300) of the Pacific Fleet rescued a conditionally distressed submarine that was on the ground.
 The exercises took place in the waters of Peter the Great Bay.
 This was reported by the press service of the fleet.

-According to the legend of the exercises, the submarine reported a technical malfunction and sat on the bottom (a submarine model was used).
+According to the scenario of the exercises, the submarine reported a technical malfunction and settled to the bottom (a submarine model was used).

 "Igor Belousov", equipped with the latest sonar equipment, promptly identified the location of the submarine and began reconnaissance of the area using a remotely operated underwater vehicle.